bornacvitanic/file-aggregator/README.md

 ### Planned Features

+- **Deleting files with Distribute**:
+  - Allow the distribute command to delete files with a specific identifier
 - **Enhanced Error Handling**:
    - Improve error messages and handling using crates like `thiserror` or `anyhow`.
 - **Logging**: